-S.56 extensively amended by Canon 14, 2001 which came into effect on 16 June 2003.
+&lt;sup>29 S.56 extensively amended by Canon 14, 2001 which came into effect on 16 June 2003.

-- (a) a person qualified to be a lay member of the Appellate Tribunal who shall be the President of the Special Tribunal; - (b) a diocesan bishop; and - (c) a priest of at least seven years' standing. - (2) No person by or against whom proceedings in the Tribunal are brought shall be a member of the Special Tribunal. - (3) Members of the Special Tribunal shall be elected by or shall be appointed from a panel of persons elected by General Synod as prescribed by canon. - (4) The period of office of members of the Tribunal shall be as prescribed by canon. - (5) Until the Synod shall by canon otherwise prescribe: - (a) the members of the Special Tribunal shall be appointed by the Primate on the nomination of the Standing Committee to hold office for up to five years; - (b) in the absence of a member from Australia or in the event of the inability of a member to act, the Primate may appoint a person eligible to be appointed as that member to act in place of that member during the absence or inability.
-Such acting member shall continue to act in respect of any charge whose hearing commences whilst he or she is Acting President or member. - (6) 32 The Special Tribunal shall have jurisdiction to hear and determine charges against: - (a) any member of the House of Bishops; and - (b) any bishop assistant to the Primate in his capacity as Primate; and - (c) any former member of the House of Bishops and any former bishop assistant to the Primate in the Primate's capacity as Primate of such offences as may be specified by canon in respect of conduct while a member of the House of Bishops or assistant to the Primate - of breaches of faith, ritual, ceremonial or discipline and of such offences as may be specified by canon. - (7) An appeal shall lie from the determination of the Special Tribunal to the Appellate Tribunal, subject to any limitation as may be prescribed by canon.
+- (4) The period of office of members of the Tribunal shall be as prescribed by canon. - (5) Until the Synod shall by canon otherwise prescribe: - (a) the members of the Special Tribunal shall be appointed by the Primate on the nomination of the Standing Committee to hold office for up to five years; - (b) in the absence of a member from Australia or in the event of the inability of a member to act, the Primate may appoint a person eligible to be appointed as that member to act in place of that member during the absence or inability.
+Such acting member shall continue to act in respect of any charge whose hearing commences whilst he or she is Acting President or member; - (6) The Special Tribunal shall have jurisdiction to hear and determine charges against: - (a) any member of the House of Bishops; and - (b) any bishop assistant to the Primate in his capacity as Primate of breaches of faith, ritual, ceremonial or discipline and of such offences as may be specified by canon